Daniel-A3/APlusNotes/laptop.md

  #### Laptop Batteries

- - Most laptops use Lithium ion batteries.
+ - Most laptops use __Lithium ion batteries__.
- - Every time you charge the battery, you slightly diminish the capacity.
+ - Every time you *charge the battery, you slightly diminish the capacity*.
  - Very specific and has different form-factors for each laptops.
 Different laptop model batteries may not be compatible with each other.

  #### Touchpad